 |Actual Lease Costs||Total Savings|

 I have two district offices: one in Dallas and one in Hawley.
-The monthly rent for each of these offices is $2,268.10 and $480.67 respectively.
-Both include utilities.
+The monthly rent for each of these offices is $2,512.86 and $$622.73 respectively.
+The Hawley office rent includes utilities.
+Utilities at the Dallas office cost an additional $211.73 a month.

-We work cooperatively with county and municipal governments to offer satellite office hours at 10 locations throughout the district.
+We also work cooperatively with county and municipal governments to offer satellite office hours at 10 locations throughout the district.
 County commissioners and borough and township officials allow us to utilize office space on set days throughout the month.
 We do this at no cost to the host community and are appreciative of their cooperation.
+To learn more about these satellite office hours, click here.

 Reducing Government Costs

 I have supported reductions in the operational costs of the General Assembly.
-Since 2007, the fiscal year in which I took office, Senate operational costs have been trimmed by more than $8 million.
+Since 2007, the fiscal year in which I took office, the percentage of the annual general fund budget for Senate operational costs have remained steady.

 Open Records Law